asonawalla/recipes/sandwich_bread.md

 * Kitchen aid all the ingredients
 * 1 Hour rise
 * Greased loaf plan, rolled dough
-* 45 min - 1 Hour second rise
+* 45 min second rise (preheat oven at 30)
-* Bake at 350 for 35-40 minutes
+* Bake at 350 for 35 minutes